angela1C/angela1C/README.md

 - **Web-Applications-Development-Project-2019**
 A personal website using HTML5, CSS, JavaScript and the JavaScript library D3 for some basic visualisations.

--**Programming-for-Data-Analysis-Simulation-Project-2019**
+- **Programming-for-Data-Analysis-Simulation-Project-2019**
 Simulating a real-world phenomenon using Python's `numpy.random`.
 I chose to simulate the World Happiness Score, in particular the main determinants of happiness at country levels across the world as reported in the [World Happiness Report(https://worldhappiness.report).

--**Programming-for-Data-Analysis-Random-Numbers-Project-2019**
+- **Programming-for-Data-Analysis-Random-Numbers-Project-2019**
 Explaining the overall use of Python’s `numpy.random package`and in particular the use of  its simple random data functions,  permutations functions and distributions functions as well as the use of seeds in generating pseudorandom numbers.

 - **Fundamentals-of-Data-Analysis-Project-2019**
-Data analysis of the Tips dataset.
+Exploratory data analysis and regression of the Tips dataset using Python libraries including `pandas` and `seaborn`.

 - **Programming-and-Scripting-Project-2019**
 Data analysis of the Iris dataset using Python libraries including `pandas`, `matplotlib` and `seaborn`.